KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 The main funds for the plan are allocated to `vout.0` of our CC transaction.

 By design, and setting aside issues of timing, we desire that either the owner or the inheritor of the funds should be able to spend this utxo.
 We assume that the owner has one address, and the inheritor has another.
 To achieve this, we use an advanced CryptoConditions feature that states that either of two addresses can spend the funds.
-This is called a `1of2` CryptoCondition, and it is placed as a logical condition into vout.0 ~~for (?) `vout.0 (?)~~ or the OP_RETURN? vout.n-1`.~~ <!-- dimxy corrected -->
+This is called a `1of2` CryptoCondition, and it is placed as a logical condition into `vout.0`.

 A fee is allocated to `vout.1`.
 This is used as a marker.
 The marker allows a developer to use a special SDK function, `SetCCunspents()`, to create a list of all initial transactions for the module.